Office of Community Living

 Will there be a process for stakeholder input?

 Yes, active participation by clients, families, advocates, providers, communities, and agencies will ensure that necessary coordination and administration is achieved.
+See Office of Community Living Stakeholder Engagement page.
 The Community Living Advisory Group, also created by the Governor’s Executive Order, worked from 2012 to 2014 to consider and recommend changes to the long-term services and supports delivery system.
 The result of this work is the Community Living Advisory Group Final Report, published in September 2014.

 How can I find or receive communications from the Office of Community Living?